PatrLind/node-any-db-mssql/README.md

 - `datetime`
 - `binary`

-Unrecognized types will be handled as binary.
+Unrecognized types will be handled as binary type.

+Tedious type can be obtained through a call to `detectParameterType(value)` function too.
+Difference is that `getTypeByName` "translates" type name to Tedious type, while `detectParameterType` returns Tedious type based on the JavaScript type of value passed to it.

 ## Install